UtrechtUniversity/ricgraph/docs/ricgraph_programming_examples.md

 A script for harvesting persons, organizations and research outputs from Pure is provided with the script *harvest_pure_to_ricgraph.py*.
-You need an API key to be able to do this, enter it in the
+You need an API key to be able to do this, enter it as value to field *pure_api_key* in the [Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file).
-[Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file).
+Also, you need to specify the url to Pure in the field *pure_url*.

-Note that there is a lot of data in Pure, so your harvest may take a long time.
+There is a lot of data in Pure, so your harvest may take a long time.
 You may reduce this by adjusting parameters at the start of the script.
 Look in the sections "Parameters for harvesting persons/organizations/research outputs from pure".
 E.g., for research outputs you can adjust